austin362667/gpu-100-days/day-8.md

 *   **Principle 1: Keep Interfaces Simple.** The more complex your inter-service APIs, the harder it is to swap out components or add new capabilities.
 Simple, well-defined, and stable interfaces (like a `put`/`get` semantic for data exchange) are your best defense against future complexity.
 Besides, It's easier to leverage **from** or **to** each other's work.
 *   **Principle 2: Embrace Heterogeneity.** Don't assume uniform compute.
 Your framework should gracefully handle a mix of high-memory GPUs for inference, compute-dense accelerators for training, and even CPUs for reward models.
 Design abstractions that make hardware differences an implementation detail, not a user-facing problem.
 *   **Principle 3: Prepare for Failure.** Distributed systems fail.
 It's a fact of life.
 A four-hour training run should not restart from scratch because one node hiccuped.
 Build in robust checkpointing, graceful degradation, and automatic recovery from the start.
+From a distributed systems perspective, I’ve noticed that many emerging RL frameworks are using [Ray](https://www.ray.io/) as their backbone.
+The [Ray community](https://github.com/ray-project/ray) is actively working to meet these demands, like, by enhancing support for more GPU-friendly object storage and scheduling strategy.

 *   **Principle 4: Make Everything Observable.** In a complex distributed system, visibility is non-negotiable.
 You need to know more than "training is 47% complete."
 You need to see queue depths, GPU utilization, network latencies, and reward computation bottlenecks in real-time.